bkranendonk/OpenStack-Docs/_posts/network/2023-12-19-create-byoip-network.md

 * Leave all other fields blank, then click on **Create**.

 **Step 6**
-* On the background, the network will be fine-tuned and configured. this should be done within 5 minutes.
-If not, please contact support
+* In the background, the network will be fine-tuned and configured.
+This should be done within 5 minutes, if not, you should contact support.

 ### Dual-Stack IPv4 and IPv6
-- When both an IPv4 and IPv6 address pools are added, an IPv4 and an IPv6 address will be allocated for each port created.
+- When both an IPv4 and IPv6 address pool are added, an IPv4 and an IPv6 address will be allocated for each port created.

 ### Delete the network